-• Error (m) - residual error per coordinate or in 3D space.
-That is difference between the input (source) scale bar length and the measured distance between two cameras or markers representing start and end points of the scale bar.

-Total error is calculated as root mean square of each column of values.
+- 1. Error (m) residual error per coordinate or in 3D space.
+That is difference between the input (source) scale bar length and the measured distance between two cameras or markers representing start and end points of the scale bar. - 2.
+Total error (Control scale bars and Check scale bars) total error is calculated as root mean square for all the values in the corresponding column.